 What was once a beautiful, serene Old Town has now turned into a sardines-packed nightmare filled with selfie-taking tourists and hot, sweaty bodies.
 Yuck.

-What you can do about it: As this is a hot spot for summer tourists, consider visiting during the winter months, sans holidays.
-For example, visiting during January and February, or the cooler months leading up to Christmas.
+What you can do about it: As this is a hot spot for summer tourists, consider visiting during the early spring or winter months, but avoid holidays.
+For example, visiting between January and April, or the cooler months leading up to Christmas.